VanFossen/uug-sp2023-infosec-presentation/presentation.md

 ## Confidentiality

-- Data

 - Assures that private or confidential information is not made available or disclosed to unauthorized individuals

-- Privacy

-  - Assures that individuals control or influence what information related to them may be collected and stored and by whom and to whom that information may be disclosed

 ---

 ## Integrity

-- Data

 - Assures that information and programs are changed only in a specified and authorized manner

-- System

-  - Assures that a system performs its intended function in an unimpaired manner, free from deliberate or inadvertent unauthorized manipulation of the system

 ---